 - There might be some thing not right with your thermostat.

-- A motorised valves has broken.
+- One of the motorised valves has broken.

-2. Your Boiler Dripping Or Leaking
+2. Boiler Dripping Or Leaking

 - Build up close-by or around the {pilot}light which extinguishes it.